HipsterBrown/hipsterbrown.com/posts/musings/2021-03-23-wrangle-complexity-with-finite-state-reducer.md

 [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices-1.2/#accordion)

 Based on the specification, we'll need to control which panel is being displayed while closing any open panels.
-To keep the scope of work fairly small, we're only going to manage two panels.
+To keep the scope of work fairly small, we're only going to manage two panels and use the [`<details>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) element to control showing the content.

-TODO: fix aria roles and setup
 ```tsx
 import React, { useState } from 'react';